PrincessEmilu/shiro-game/doc/Presentations.md

 The planning and creation of the presentation was done in our second outside of class group meeting.
 It was split based off of what each person did outside of the class and meetings.
 For example, Emily Z. and Alexa did concept art so they created and practiced the slides for anything concept art related.
 The rest of the slides were created by those who put more focus onto that topic.
 Each individual practiced their own slides they created and plan on talking about in the presentation by preparing what they want to say and mock presenting.

 ## Milestone 2
+Our group discussed what we wanted to include in our presentation during our last meeting before spring break.
+We agreed to keep the format similar to our last presentation and each work on the same sections of the presentation that we did for the last milestone.
+We also decided to record a video to show off our progress.

 ## Milestone 3